Walt Disney Animation Studios: Feature films

 Walt Disney Animation Studios has produced animated features in a series of animation techniques, including traditional animation, computer animation, combination of both and animation combined with live-action scenes.
-The studio's first film, Snow White and the Seven Dwarfs, was released on December 21, 1937, and their most recent film, Moana 2, was released on November 27, 2024.
+The studio's first film, Snow White and the Seven Dwarfs, was released on December 21, 1937, and their most recent film, Zootopia 2, was released on November 26, 2025.

 Starting with Chicken Little (2005), most of their films have cost between $150–175 million.
 Tangled (2010) is the studio's most expensive film, with a budget of $260 million.